Depression And Sex: How Mental Health Affects Your Sex Life

 Depression symptoms and risk factors

-Understanding the relationship between sex and depression can begin with recognizing its most common symptoms.
+Understanding the relationship between sex and depression can begin with recognizing common symptoms.
 According to the Diagnostic Statistical Manual of Mental Disorders (DSM), major depressive disorder (MDD) involves five or more of the symptoms below that last for at least two weeks and have a marked impact on daily functioning.
 Symptoms can range from mild to severe and may include:

 • Intense sadness and a low mood